 Note that in calculating income, the court will consider all money a parent receives, including:

 Social security benefits.

 The support obligation is then adjusted based on any child-related expenses directly paid by each parent.
 This includes costs such as health insurance and daycare.
 Further, a parent will receive a reduction in the obligation based on the number of overnights he or she has with the child.
 This is because a parent is considered to be directly supporting any child that is living with the parent.

 Keep in mind that unlike custody, child support is based on a fairly strict formula.
 This is set by Florida law, and in most cases, the court cannot deviate from the calculation.

 As you might imagine, it’s always better if a couple can agree on the major divorce matters.
 This can avoid much of the uncertainty in having a court decide these issues.
 When couples are on the same page, they can create what is known as a settlement agreement.
 This gives the spouses more freedom in creating a workable solution for how they will move on after the divorce.

 Now, it’s not uncommon for a couple to agree on certain parts of a divorce, but not others.
 An example would be agreeing on property division, but not child custody.
-In this case, the settlement agreement can cover the issues where the spouses have reached consensus, with the remaining areas of disagreement left to be resolved by the court.
+In this case, the settlement agreement can cover the issues where the spouses have reached a consensus, with the remaining areas of disagreement left to be resolved by the court.